lsst/verify/doc/metric-yaml.rst

    The maximum fraction of magnitudes deviating by more than PA2 from the mean.

-In order to measure PF1, we must use the specification levels of PA2 as a parameter of the measurement.
+To measure PF1, the measurement code must use the specification levels of PA2 as a parameter.
 In YAML, we can describe this relationship by including the name of the other metric as a list item in the specification's ``dependencies`` field.

 For example, the PF1 metric is written as: